A new home and artist studio in the spirit of the old McCahon House

 Selection Process

-The selection panel comprises five people from a selection of gallery directors, curators, critics, writers, academics, senior practitioners and collectors and will have one representative from the McCahon House Trust.
+The selection panel comprises five colleagues from the visual arts community - a selection of gallery directors, curators, critics, writers, academics, senior practitioners and collectors, and will have one representative from the McCahon House Trust.
 The panel operates independently of the Trust.
-The selection panel for the 2023 residencies are Andy Leleisi’uao, Chloe Cull, Peter Robinson, Amy Weng, and Kim Smith as the McCahon House Trust representative.

 Conditions of Award